Towards Efficient Controller Synthesis Techniques for Logical LTL Games: Related Work

 \emph{Explicit-state techniques for finite-state games.} This line of work goes back to B\"uchi and Landweber \cite{Buchi1969}, who essentially studied finite-state games with a B\"uchi winning condition, and showed that a player always has a finite-memory strategy (if she has one at all).
 Games with LTL winning conditions, where the players play symbols from an input/output alphabet respectively, were first studied by Pnueli and Rosner \cite{PnueliR89} who showed the realizabilty question was decidable in double exponential time in the size of the LTL specification.
 A recent line of work \cite{KupfermanV05,jobstmann2018graph} proposes a practically efficient solution to these games, which avoids the expensive determinization step, based on Universal Co-B\"uchi Tree Automata. \cite{filiot2011antichains} extend this direction by reducing the problem to solving a series of safety games, based on a $k$-safety automaton ($k$-UCW) obtained from a Universal Co-B\"uchi Word (UCW) automaton.

 \emph{Symbolic fixpoint techniques.} One of the first works to propose a symbolic representation of the state space in fixpoint approaches was \cite{hoffmanWT1992} in the setting of discrete-event systems.
 More recently Spectra \cite{maoz2021spectra} uses BDDs to represent states symbolically in finite-state safety games.
 For infinite-state systems, \cite{AsarinMP94} proposes a logical representation of fixpoint algorithms for boolean and timed-automata based systems, while \cite{AlfaroHM01} characterizes classes of arenas for which fixpoint algorithms for safety/reachability/Buchi games terminate.
-The recent tool GenSys \cite{gensys} uses a symbolic fixpoint approach similar to ours, but restricted to safety games only.
+An earlier version of our tool called GenSys \cite{gensys} uses a symbolic fixpoint approach, but is restricted to safety games only.
 In contrast to all these works, we target the general class of LTL games.
+A recent preprint \cite{heim2023solving} uses acceleration-based techniques to alleviate divergence issues in the fixpoint-based game solving approach.
+Their approach can terminate in certain cases where our approach does not terminate, such as the one explained in Sec.~\ref{subsec: non-termination}.
+However their technique does not attempt to compute the exact winning region.

 \emph{Symbolic CEGAR approaches.} \cite{HenzingerJM03} considers infinite-state LTL games and proposes a CEGAR-based approach for realizability and synthesis.
 Several recent works consider games specified in Temporal Stream Logic (TSL). \cite{Finkbeiner0PS19} considers uninterpreted functions and predicates and convert the game to a bounded LTL synthesis problem, refining by adding new constraints to rule out spurious environment strategies. \cite{raboniel,FinkbeinerHP22,temos} consider TSL modulo theories specifications and give techniques based on converting to an LTL synthesis problem, using EUF and Presburger logic, and Sygus based techniques, respectively.
 In contrast to our techniques, these techniques are not guaranteed to compute precise winning regions or to synthesize maximally permissive controllers.